fachat/csa_ultracpu/CPLD/VIDEO.md

 The following are the internal Viccy registers:

-- r1: horizontal displayed - defines how many characters are displayed on a character row.
+- r1: HDISP: horizontal displayed - defines how many characters are displayed on a character row.
 (CRTC)
   - note: if upet compatibility (r39.7) is set, this is always for 40 columns even if in 80 column mode.
-- r5: if registers are memory-mapped (r39.6 = 1), same as r1.
+- r5: HDISP_MM: if registers are memory-mapped (r39.6 = 1), same as r1.
-- r6: vertial displayed - the number of character rows displayed in a frame (CRTC)
+- r6: VDISP: vertial displayed - the number of character rows displayed in a frame (CRTC)
-- r8: mode register
+- r8: MODE: mode register
   - bit 7: 1=80 columns
     - TODO: see r22
   - bit 1-0:
     - 0x= normal display
     - 10= interlace (show every scanline twice, i.e. r9 is effectivly twice its value)
     - 11= double vertical resolution
-- r9: (bits 3-0) scan lines per character - 1 (CRTC)
+- r9: CHEIGHT: (bits 3-0) scan lines per character - 1 (CRTC)
   - note: in upet compat mode, also sets vertical position (r45)
-- r10: cursor start scan line:  (CRTC)
+- r10: CRSR_STRT: cursor start scan line:  (CRTC)
   - bits 4-0: number of scan line where reverse video cursor starts (0=top)
   - bits 6-5:
     - 00: solid cursor
     - 01: cursor off
     - 10: blink at 1/16th of the frame rate
     - 11: blink at 1/32th of the frame rate
-- r11: cursor end scan line + 1 (CRTC)
+- r11: CRSR_END: cursor end scan line + 1 (CRTC)
-- r12: start of video memory high (CRTC)
+- r12: MEM_STRT_H: start of video memory high (CRTC)
   - note: if upet compat mode, high bit (A15) is inverted
-- r13: start of video memory low (CRTC)
+- r13: MEM_STRT_L: start of video memory low (CRTC)
-- r14: cursor position high (CRTC)
+- r14: CRSR_POS_H: cursor position high (CRTC)
   - note: if upet compat mode, high bit (A15) is inverted
-- r15: cursor position low (CRTC)
+- r15: CRSR_POS_L: cursor position low (CRTC)
-- r20: attribute start address high (VDC)
+- r20: ATT_STRT_H: attribute start address high (VDC)
-- r21: attribute start address low (VDC)
+- r21: ATT_STRT_L: attribute start address low (VDC)
-- r22: Horizontal displayed pixel per char
+- r22: CHR_HDISP: Horizontal displayed pixel per char
   - bits 3-0: displayed: number of bits displayed from the character definition (not VDC!)
   - bits 7-4: n/a (note, in VDC this is total number of horizontal bits timed for a char, -1.
 But here fixed to 7)
-- r23: character displayed vertical: number of scan lines -1 of the displayed part of a character (VDC)
+- r23: CHR_VDISP: character displayed vertical: number of scan lines -1 of the displayed part of a character (VDC)
-- r24: vertical smooth scroll (partly VDC, scroll similar to VIC-II)
+- r24: VSCRL: vertical smooth scroll (partly VDC, scroll similar to VIC-II)
   - bits 2-0: number of scan lines to scroll the screen up
   - bit 3: -
   - bit 4: RSEL: if set, extend upper and lower border 4 scanlines into the display window, or 8 scanlines if r9 > 7
   - bit 5: character blink rate - 0 blinks characters in 1/16th frame rate, 1 in 1/32th (VDC)
   - bit 6: reverse screen - exchange foreground and background colours when set (VDC)
-- r25: horizontal smooth scroll (partly VDC, scroll similar to VIC-II)
+- r25: HSCRL: horizontal smooth scroll (partly VDC, scroll similar to VIC-II)
   - bits 3-0: number of pixels to shift the output to the right
   - bit 4: CSEL: if set, extend left border by 8 pixels and right border by 8 pixels
     - TODO: according to https://www.c64-wiki.de/wiki/VDC bit4=1 is 40 col moddde